 He went on to develop some of the nation’s first index funds, which trust, rather than “outsmart” the market.
-Along with associate David Booth, Sinquefield formed Dimensional Fund Advisors in 1981, which today oversees more than $350 billion in global assets.
+Along with associate David Booth, Sinquefield formed Dimensional Fund Advisors in 1981, and today the company oversees more than $350 billion in global assets.

 He co-founded and serves as president of the not-for-profit organization the Show-Me Institute (SMI), the state’s only free-market think tank.
 SMI engages in scholarly research and promotes sensible market solutions for state and local policies, such as eminent domain, education, corporate welfare and healthcare and promotes sensible market solutions for state and local policies.

-His commitment to education recently was brought together with another longtime passion, the game of chess.
-In 2007, the Sinquefields founded the Chess Club and Scholastic Center of Saint Louis, a venue where newcomers can learn the game and gurus can compete in local and national tournaments.
+His commitment to education was brought together with another longtime passion, the game of chess, in 2007, when the Sinquefields founded the Chess Club and Scholastic Center of Saint Louis.
+The Chess Club is a venue where newcomers can learn the game and gurus can compete in local and national tournaments.

 Sinquefield is a life trustee of DePaul University and serves on the following boards:

-- Missouri Botanical Garden
+* Missouri Botanical Garden

-- Missouri History Museum
+* Missouri History Museum

-- Opera Theatre of St. Louis
+* Opera Theatre of St. Louis

-- Saint Louis Art Museum
+* Saint Louis Art Museum

-- Saint Louis Symphony
+* Saint Louis Symphony

-- Contemporary Art Museum Saint Louis
+* Contemporary Art Museum Saint Louis

-- Saint Louis University
+* Saint Louis University